 Those who possess analytical skills and who are detail oriented, tech savvy and passionate about organization may find themselves well-suited to pursue a career as a database administrator.
 If you’re the kind of person who likes to be in charge of ensuring that highly complicated systems run smoothly, this career may be for you.

 What Does A Database Administrator Do?

-Those in this role will learn to evaluate the company to determine what needs their database should meet, typically based on the end user.
-They use this assessment to plan and build security measures, especially when the company for which they work deals in sensitive information (like financial records); in a world where computers and entire computer systems are hacked almost daily, a database administrator with skills to implement solid security measures and thus prevent unauthorized access is an extremely valuable asset.
+Those in this role will learn to evaluate the company to determine what needs its database should meet, typically based on the end user.
+They use this assessment to plan and build security measures, especially when the company deals with sensitive information (like financial records).
+In a world where computers and entire computer systems are hacked almost daily, a database administrator with skills to implement solid security measures and prevent unauthorized access is an extremely valuable asset.
 While many database administrators are hired by a company to organize its financial or customer information, knowing how to build a new database from the ground up will make candidates exponentially more attractive in the eyes of employers.

 Other duties of a database administrator include:

 - Maintaining the database and updating user permissions

 - Suggesting and testing modifications to the structure of the database

 |Insurance carriers and related activities||7%|

 Most database administrators work full time for computer systems design firms and related businesses, such as internet service providers.
 Insurance companies and banks, which typically keep large amounts of personal and financial customer data, also employ in-house database administrators.
 Retail companies and health care firms are two additional examples of workplaces where database administrators may find potential employment.

 Expectations: Salary and Career Advancement